 If one or more of the significant inputs is not based on observable market data, the asset or liability is included in Level 3.

-The Fund has no financial assets and liabilities carried at fair value other than its investments in debt and equity securities classified as FVTPL (Notes 3 and 9).
+The Fund has no financial assets and liabilities carried at fair value other than its investments in Philippine government and corporate debt securities classified as financial assets at FVTPL (Notes 3 and 9).

 11.6 Offsetting of financial instruments